Ways To Maintain Normal Cholesterol Level

 It's also called "bad" cholesterol because it too contributes to the buildup of plaque in your arteries.
 But VLDL and LDL are different; VLDL mainly carries triglycerides and LDL mainly carries cholesterol.

-The amount of cholesterol in the blood, both HDL and LDL, can be measured with a blood test.
-The general guide for cholesterol normal range for healthy adults is as follows:
+The amount of cholesterol in the blood can be measured with a blood test.
+Compare your test results from your cholesterol test with the normal cholesterol levels.
+As a general guide, the normal cholesterol levels for healthy adults are as follows.

 - Total cholesterol: 5.2 mmol/L or less